neagle/n3/src/content/posts/burns-supper.md

 * [To a Mouse](https://www.poetryfoundation.org/poems/43816/to-a-mouse-56d222ab36e33)
 * [Address to the Deil](https://www.poetryfoundation.org/poems/43797/address-to-the-devil): A great podcast episode about the poem: [Ear Read This](https://www.youtube.com/watch?v=Pnn6lZ8Dk_U)
 * [Tam o' Shanter](https://www.poetryfoundation.org/poems/43815/tam-o-shanter): Podcast episode: [Ear Read This](https://www.youtube.com/watch?v=LpyEBQBGVIA)
+* [The Haggis Song](/posts/the-haggis-song.html): This contribution came from my friend Josh Lee, who worked with ChatGPT to generate a song based on the style of Robert Burns.

 ...and some other, non-Burns poetry.
 In general, the reader would stop between stanzas or even between phrases to explain certain words or phrases, which I think helps folks who aren't familiar with the poems.